magneticio/vamp.io/content/documentation/tutorials/deploy-and-canary-release-wordpress_v094.md

 * Name the deployment **wp_demo_2**
 * Click **Deploy** to initiate the deployment

-We now have two separate Wordpress deployments running, they should both be listed on the **Deployments** page:
+We now have two separate Wordpress deployments running, both listed on the **Deployments** page:

 ![](images/screens/v093/wordpress_deployments.png)

 ## Canary release the deployments using gateways
 Vamp exposes internal and external gateways to allow access to clusters of services.
-Internal gateways are automatically created dynamic endpoints, external gateways are declared stable endpoints.
+Internal gateways are automatically created, dynamic endpoints, external gateways are declared, stable endpoints.
 Weights and conditions can be applied to gateways to control the traffic distribution across multiple potential routes.
 For example, internal gateways can control traffic distribution across the services deployed in a cluster, whereas external gateways might control traffic distribution across routes not managed by Vamp.
 [Read more about gateway usage](documentation/using-vamp/gateways/#gateway-usage)

 To get back to our demonstration, we currently have two separate deployments running.
-In each of our deployments, Wordpress is connected to its own instance of mySQL via a **mysql_port** internal gateway.
+In each of our deployments, Wordpress connects to its own instance of mySQL via a **mysql_port** internal gateway.
 At deployment time, Vamp automatically creates new internal gateways for all the ports defined in the breed(s) deployed.
 This means that we have exposed a **mysql_port** and a **webport** internal gateway for each of our deployments.
-You can see all current exposed gateways on the **Gateways** page, they are labelled in the format `deployment/cluster/port`.
+You can see all current exposed gateways on the **Gateways** page, labelled in the format `deployment/cluster/port`.

 ![](images/screens/v093/wordpress_internal_gateways.png)